 - INTERPRETATION, ENFORCEMENT, DISPUTES AND GRIEVANCES

-- The Garden Committee shall resolve all disputes as to the interpretation of these rules in its reasonable discretion.
+- The Garden Board shall resolve all disputes as to the interpretation of these rules in its reasonable discretion.

-- Gardeners agree to submit grievances regarding other gardeners and garden policy to the Garden Committee for consideration and review.
-Gardeners agree to abide by the decisions of the garden committee following its review of the grievance.
+- Gardeners agree to submit grievances regarding other gardeners and garden policy to the Garden Board for consideration and review.
+Gardeners agree to abide by the decisions of the garden board following its review of the grievance.